 At the junction on the rock, therefore, keep to the left and follow a path on grass that leads to the start of the ferrata marked with a white slab next to a former military tunnel (1h from the hut - 1h 45 'total).

 We come to a narrow grassy droplet beyond which the ridge starts up steep and exposed as before.
 The rock despite being jagged in some cases will not be so easy to climb and you will have to help yourself with the cable to climb up this first exposed section.
 Once up this stretch you can take a moment's breath and then continue on a flat stretch.
-Start again on the left side of the ridge.
+Start again on a traverse on the left side of the ridge.
 We climb up a short sloping wall and continue on the ridge of the right side without any particular difficulty until we remount an insidious vertical wall with few holds where we will have to pull to go up it.
-We continue on a short stretch of wide ridge and we find ourselves under a chimney.
+We continue on a short stretch of wide ridge and we find ourselves close a chimney.
 The chimney is initially faced as a dihedral, as the central fissure is still quite narrow.
 As you go up this widens and you pass literally through (watch out for large and bulky backpacks).
-We come out on the opposite side of the fracture where, in a strong exposure we climb a couple of meters before facing a diagonal stretch.
-We go up a short dihedral outside which there is a particularly exposed upward stretch of ledge.
-We go around an edge and find ourselves near a very exposed traverse.
+We come out on the opposite side of the fracture where, in strong exposure, we climb a couple of meters before facing a diagonal strech.
+Let's go up a short dihedral outside which there is a ascending ledge rather exposed.
+We cross a edge and find ourselves near a very exposed traverse.
 The traverse initially offers us a minimum space for the pedi where we can proceed, then we go down a meter on the grass and face the key part of the traverse.
 The traverse goes back to the right a smooth wall in which we will need good strength and meet some brackets to proceed.
 This stretch is challenging and requires good strength to be able to proceed above all because the cable tends to be a bit loose in some points.
 We will then reach a grassy terrace where to rest before leaving and ending the diagonal section.